FemiMerit/Project1/README.md

 ---
 + ### Form Section

-    - Gallery page has a hero image and an introduction message for the visitors that contains an incentive to contact the company.
+    - Displays a form for the user to fill

-    - It has a button right after the introduction message that leads to the contact form page.

-    - It has photos of the animals that a present in the Animal Shelter in real-time.

-        - The gallery is responsive: the size of the photo depends on the user's screen.
-        - Each image has a description of the animal that appears on hover.
-        - description information contains the name of the animal and its characteristics.

-    - It has a call to action section below the gallery with the incentivizing message and the button that leads to the contact form.

-    - It has a footer identical to the home page's footer.
+        - Name: the user will put their full name here
+        - Email: the user will put their email address here
+        - Message: the user will put the message they want to send to Femi Merit
+        - Submit: this is the button the user will click to submit their request

 ​
     ![Tour page](documentation/gallery_page.png)